 - 1. If you are notified of potentially hazardous release or accident, notify the Superintendent immediately. - 2.
-Render first aid as necessary. - 3.
+Render first aid, as necessary. - 3.
 Establish a Command Post and implement the Incident Command System. - 4.
 The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 5.
 If an evacuation order is imminent, move students and staff to a designated evacuation/shelter area.
 If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas. - 6.
 Until ordered to evacuate, assume that a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to remain indoors. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed.

-Bomb Threat/ Threat Of violence
+Bomb Threat/Threat Of violence

-- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report." - 2.
-Contact the Sheriff's Department and the District Office. - 3.
-Establish a command post. - 4.
-If appropriate, send staff a written message to search their own classroom. - 5.
-If deemed necessary, evacuate.
+1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report."
+If necessary, another identified person will be responsible for calling 911.

+- 2. Contact the Sheriff's Department and the District Office. - 3.
+Establish a command post. - ${\bf 4.} \ {\bf If} \ {\bf appropriate, send} \ {\bf staff} \ {\bf a} \ {\bf written} \ {\bf message} \ {\bf to} \ {\bf search} \ {\bf their} \ {\bf own} \ {\bf classroom}.$

+- 5. If deemed necessary, evacuate.
 Determine if you will evacuate prior to conducting a search. - 6.
-DO NOT use radios or cellular telephones.

-- 7. An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
+DO NOT use radios or cellular telephones. - 7.
+An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
 Activate the Incident Command System; Hazard Control Unit. - 9.
 In the event that a suspicious object is located, all personnel should be kept clear of the area until law enforcement agencies have evaluated the conditions. - 10.Return to your normal routine only when the principal and the law enforcement agencies are confident that any threat has passed.